Skip to content

 Where can I ask questions?

-All questions with regard to the night regime can be asked to the the Human Environment and Transport Inspectorate via https://english.ilent.nl/themes/s/slot-misuse-enforcement.
+All questions with regard to the night regime can be asked to the the Human Environment and Transport Inspectorate via https://english.ilent.nl/topics/slot-misuse-enforcement.
 ACNL cannot be contacted regarding the night regime.

 What happens if an airline commits an unplanned night movement?